WEC-Sim/WEC-Sim/source/functions/moorDyn/README.md

 ---------------------- More Information -------------------------

-More information and resources about MoorDyn are available at
-<www.matt-hall.ca/MoorDyn> -- including the User's Guide, source
+More information about MoorDyn is now available at <moordyn.readthedocs.i> -- including the User's Guide, source code, and examples.
-code, and examples.
-This version of MoorDyn is designed for coupling with a wide variety of tools.
-For information about MoorDyn F, the FORTRAN-based version that is part of FAST v8, see <nwtc.nrel.gov/MoorDyn>

 For information about MoorDyn's formulation and some validation results, see M. Hall and A. Goupee, ìValidation of a lumped-mass